 When I studied at Matfyz I especially enjoyed the interaction with my fellow students.
 There were many remarkable personalities among them, having many interests and broad horizons.
 There weren’t any nerds.
 The teachers are also unforgettable.
 Most of them were very accommodating towards students.
 Even the most distinguished experts were willing to devote a substantial amount of time to discussions with students interested in their field.

 The credit system gives students a lot of freedom in choosing courses according to their interests and I dare say that the choice is very wide.
 I liked participating in seminars focused on solving mathematical problems.
 They turned out to be excellent training for my current job.

 Two Sigma is a company known for its very high demands on prospective employees.
 Hundreds of job-seekers graduating from the best universities worldwide and with impressive CVs are turned down every year.
 It is great that a graduate of Matfyz can be successful even in such an extremely competitive environment.

 Jan Vondrák (Research Staff Member, IBM Almaden Research Center)

-I could have done primary school work with my hands tied behind my back, but at secondary school I really struggled and not many people believed I would get anywhere in my studies.
-However, the entrance exams for Math-Phys seemed easy to me, because they dealt with exactly the same types of problem that I enjoyed, which don’t require studying because just thinking about them is enough.
+I could have done elementary school work with my hands tied behind my back, but at high school I really struggled and not many people believed I would get anywhere in my studies.
+However, the entrance exams for Matfyz seemed easy to me, because they dealt with exactly the same types of problems I enjoyed which don’t require studying because just thinking about them is enough.
 That’s when I began to suspect that this is a faculty where I would enjoy being.

-I am glad I spent my late teens and early twenties in Prague.
-Prague is big enough to offer a variety of activities and lifestyles, yet small enough for people to know each other and know what’s going on.
-You are never bored.
-You get the city life without the city chaos.
+I have travelled extensively through work as well as in my personal life.
+Having visited all the continents I now reside in London.
+I am glad I spent my teens and early twenties in Prague.
+Prague is big enough to be a metropolis yet small enough for people to know each other and know what’s going on.
+Prague is a cool place to be when you are young.

 Pavel Podbrdský (Consultant, Adastra Business Consulting)